abhinavk99/jikanpy/README.md

 $ pip install jikanpy-v4
 ```

-If you have previously installed the old version of jikanpy, then you make sure to uninstall the old version first:
+If you have previously installed the old version of jikanpy, then make sure to uninstall the old version first:

 ```shell
 $ pip uninstall jikanpy